 Just think back: how many encounters or conversations did you have in the last few days that gave you energy?
 Did you feel you made a connection when you spoke to those people?
 Did you listen carefully to what they had to say?
-Did you get the feeling they were really listening to you and paying attention to your message?
+Were they really listening to you and paying attention to your message?

 Listening can be one of the hardest things.
 I am ashamed to say that I can be a very bad listener sometimes.
 However, when I focus myself and make an effort, I can also be a good listener.
 At least, that is what some people tell me.
 And those are the conversations that actually help me and give me energy.
 Sometimes I can also see it energizes the people I speak with.
 So it is a win win situation.
 Still: I want to be a much, much better listener!